 Glades Middle School incorporates many techniques to engage students and minimize distractions during instructional time.
 All students start each academic year with a grade-level discipline assembly where behavior expectations are reviewed and all stakeholders are held accountable via the behavior contract.
 Within the Physical Education classes, the teachers spend a week reviewing in detail the MDCPS Code of Student Conduct.
 Additionally, each teacher provides expected behaviors in his/her course syllabus.
 Our school-wide behavior policy requires that, before a student receives an administrative referral, the student receives several verbal/non-verbal warnings and a parent contact.
-In the classroom, the use of common configuration boards is highly encouraged to keep student on task by informing them of daily activities.
+In the classroom, The Gradual Release Model is highly encouraged to keep students engaged and actively participating with peers.
 Bell ringers are used to maintain a routine and insure instruction begins immediately.
 Differentiated Instruction activities and technology are infused in the delivery of instruction to engage students and maintain on-task behavior.